Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 While the NLO QCD results presented so far are instructive to study the effects of \lpc in comparison to a reference prediction, the inclusion of \lpc in the $q_T$-slicing cutoff becomes much more relevant at next-to-NLO (NNLO) in QCD perturbation theory.
 The evaluation of the $\mathcal{O}(\as^2)$ coefficient in \Matrix relies entirely on the $q_T$-subtraction method, and no $r_{\rm cut}$-independent NNLO QCD cross section can be computed with the code.
 In Figure~\ref{fig:DYsymNNLO} we study the $r_{\rm cut}$ dependence of the NNLO QCD coefficient for different partonic channels, normalized to the respective \mbox{$r_{\rm cut}\to 0$} results with \lpc.
 The symbols for the partonic channels ($q\bar q$, $qg$, $gg$, $q(\bar q)q^\prime$) are defined as usually, i.e.\ symmetrically with respect to the beam directions: $gg$ for the gluon--gluon channel, $qg$ including all (anti-)quark--gluon channels, $q\bar q$ referring to the diagonal quark--(anti-)quark channels present already at leading order, and $q(\bar q)q^\prime$ collecting all remaining (anti-)quark--(anti-)quark channels such that the four categories sum up to the full result.

 In Figure~\ref{fig:DYsymNNLO} we observe that the NNLO QCD coefficient features an analogous reduction in the $r_{\rm cut}$ dependence when accounting for \lpc by including the contribution of Eq.\,\eqref{eq:mainlpc}.
-We note that starting from NNLO QCD the linear scaling can be enhanced by additional logarithms in $r_{\rm cut}$, as can be seen from the figures.
+We note that starting from NNLO QCD the linear scaling can be enhanced by additional logarithms in $r_{\rm cut}$ (i.e.\ terms of order $r_{\rm cut} \ln^k (r_{\rm cut}) $, $k \in $), as can be seen from the figures.
 Like at NLO QCD the extrapolated \mbox{$r_{\rm cut}\to 0$} results are fully compatible, but the cross section with \lpc exhibits a considerably reduced $r_{\rm cut}$ dependence with the advantages discussed above.
+In Fig.\ref{fig:DYsymNNLO_NNLOjet} we compare the NNLO correction in different partonic channels with the NNLOjet results~\cite{Bizon:2019zgf,Re:2021con}, which are obtained with the $r_{\rm cut}$--independent antenna subtraction method~\cite{Gehrmann-DeRidder:2005btv,Currie:2013vh}.
+We use the same setup as discussed above, but we now take $\mu_F=\mu_R=\sqrt{m_{\ell \ell}^2 + q_T^2}$.
+We observe a very good agreement, down to the $\mathcal O (1 \%)$ level of the NNLO coefficient, in all the partonic channels.

 We continue with the discussion of differential distributions within the fiducial phase-space selection.
 Figure~\ref{fig:distr} shows the rapidity distribution of the positively charged lepton ($y_{\ell^+}$) at NLO QCD (left) and at NNLO QCD (right) in the main panel.
 Results for the fixed values \mbox{$r_{\rm cut}=1$\%} (dotted) and \mbox{$r_{\rm cut}=0.15$\%} (dashed) with their statistical uncertainties indicated by error bars are shown with (orange) and without (green) \lpc in the upper and lower ratio panels, respectively.
 The extrapolated \mbox{$r_{\rm cut}\to 0$} results with (orange) and without (green) \lpc with their combined numerical and extrapolation uncertainties indicated by bands are depicted in both ratio panels.
 At NLO QCD all curves in the two ratio panels are normalized to the reference $r_{\rm cut}$-independent CS result (blue), while at NNLO QCD all curves in the upper (lower) ratio panel are normalized to the extrapolated result without (with) \lpc.